Bellanaleck → Enniskillen → Devenish Island → Belleek → Kesh → Enniskillen

 Heading into Upper Lough Erne (south of Bellanaleck), one of the most popular stop offs is Crom Castle estate, one of Ireland’s most important nature conservation areas with 2 castles, a visitor centre and tea room.

 A few hours further south is the traditional market town of Belturbet.
-Visit the historic old railway station, which has been completely restored and now houses a visitor centre and tea room.
+Visit the historic building of the old railway station, which has been completely restored and now houses a visitor centre and tea room.
 Belturbet is also a well known fishing centre in this area.
 Before leaving the town, be sure to visit the Seven Horse Shoes, a traditional pub and restaurant where you will get a great meal and plenty of craic with the locals.

 Shannon Erne Waterway